Spinal cord compression

 - Difficulty getting an erection

-Picture courtesy of Cancer Reseach UK / Wikimedia Commons
+Picture courtesy of Cancer Research UK / Wikimedia Commons

 What should I do if I have symptoms?

 Spinal cord compression is a medical emergency.
 It’s important to get treatment quickly if you have symptoms, to avoid the nerves being damaged permanently.
-If you notice any of these symptoms, contact your hospital team or go to A&E straight away and tell them that you have cancer.
+If you notice any of these symptoms, contact your hospital team or go to the emergency department straight away and tell them that you have cancer and you are worried that it might be spinal cord compression.

 How is spinal cord compression treated?